amolenk/docs/docs/architecture/dapr-for-net-developers/ch4-getting-started.md

 3. In the `DaprBackEnd` web API project, right-click on the project node, and choose **Add** > **Container Orchestrator Support**.
 Choose **Docker Compose**, and then select **Linux** again as the target OS.

-   Visual Studio makes some changes to your Compose file.
-Now both services are included:
+   Open the *docker-compose.yml* file again and examine its contents.
+Visual Studio has made some changes to your Compose file.
+Now both services are included.

    ```yaml
    version: '3.4'